nats-io/nats-java-vertx-client/README.md

 ```
 This code creates a NatsClient object, sets the configuration options, and connects to a NATS server.

 The first two lines create a new NatsOptions object and set the NATS server to connect to using the servers method of the NatsBuilder object.
 In this case, the server is set to "localhost" and the port variable is used to specify the port number.

-The next two lines create a new NatsClient object using the create method and passing in the NatsOptions object as a parameter.
+The following two lines create a new NatsClient object using the `create` method and passing in the NatsOptions object as a parameter.
 The connect method is then called on the NatsClient object to establish a connection to the NATS server.
-This method returns a Future<Void> object, which represents the asynchronous result of the connection attempt.
+This method returns a Future<Void> object, representing the connection attempt's asynchronous result.

 ```java